sukriti1112/Calendar/README.md

 # Calendar
-A Calendar program the displays the day based on the input date.
+A Calendar program that displays the day based on the input date.